The Makings of a Conspiracy

-Over ten years ago, a few pastors were lamenting how they’d come to the end of an Advent season exhausted and sensing they’d missed it again: the awe-inducing, soul-satisfying mystery of the incarnation.
+Over a decade ago, a few pastors were lamenting how they’d come to the end of an Advent season exhausted and sensing they’d missed it – the awe-inducing, soul-satisfying mystery of the incarnation.

 For many of us, we were drowning in a sea of financial debt and endless lists of gifts to buy.
 We struggled to find the connection between our Christmas to-do lists and the story of Jesus’ birth.

 An overwhelming stress had overtaken worship and celebration.

 The time of year when focusing on Christ should be the easiest was often the hardest.
 Somehow, this had become the new normal.

 So, in 2006, three pastors, Chris Seay, Greg Holder, and Rick McKinley, decided to try something different.
 They called it the Advent Conspiracy movement, and came up with four tenets—Worship Fully, Spend Less, Give More, Love All—to guide themselves, their families, and congregations through the Christmas season.

 Nearly every character in the Christmas story that encountered our King responded in the same way: worship.
 Let’s make the conscious effort to reorient our hearts toward Christ.
 Christmas began with worship, may it end with worship.

 In our hearts we know mindless consumption is not the way to celebrate Jesus.
 But spending less does not mean spending nothing.
 Rather we will thoughtfully evaluate what companies and causes we support through our purchases.